Last updated on July 10th, 2021 at 10:49 am

 Taking care of yourself is one of the best things you can do for yourself and your relationships.
 Focus on becoming a better person.

 Go back to old interests, church, synagogue, or the library.
 Join a new class at the community college.
 Play an instrument or get lessons.
 Contact some old friends, pick up the phone, and connect.
 Visit a family member.
-Rise at dawn, go for a walk, and watch the sunset.
-Read poetry, listen to music, play golf, go fishing, camping, running, or star gazing.
-Join a meet up group, go walking, cycling, get a massage, a haircut, find a personal trainer, and get therapy for support.
+Rise at dawn, go for a walk and watch the sunset.
+Read poetry, listen to music, play golf, go fishing, camping, do YOGA, go running, or star gazing.
+Join a meet-up group, go walking, cycling, get a massage, a haircut, find a personal trainer, and get therapy for support.

 You DESERVE it.
 I know you are worth it.